Why You Must Let Him Come to You after a Breakup

 Be careful not to simply describe your EX.
 For a few minutes, try to take off your rose colored glasses and simply be honest about what you need.

-One of the greatest gifts you can give yourself right now is to become your best self.
+One of the greatest gifts you can give yourself right now is to become the best version of yourself.

 Continue to enjoy and pursue the simple things in life that make you happy.
 Some of them may seem cliche, but that’s because they’re tried and true and they work.

 What is it that you’ve always wanted to accomplish?
 Who is it that you want to be?
-What would the best version of you look like.
+What would the best version of you look like?
+What type of romantic partner do you want to be?

 Start pursuing it with everything you have!